sgotzler/praxis-session/README.md

 ## Building Digital Reading Editions Using Minimal Computing Principles

-Digital Reading Editions vs. Scholarly Editions ...
-While goals are varied, what we think we have in common is that each of us would seek to renew, disseminate and preserve the scholarly or public record.
+Minimal computing, as we have argued, is not a thing but an approach to (re)thinking how computerization can be an ally to workers, especially in the formation of digital and public humanities projects.
+While goals for such projects can be as varied as the kinds of projects, what we think we have in common at ground is that each of us would seek to renew, disseminate and preserve the scholarly or public record.

+**Digital reading editions** present an opportunity to embed in them a dialectic between what we might consider the more traditional and intuitive bases of literary and cultural interpretation and new forms of computerization and digitization, less bound by the constraints of the codex and the economics of print publication.

+With low barriers to access and minimal technical skills needed for deployment and maintenance, digital reading editions can:

+* Foster community building by enabling sentence-level note taking and discussions layered on top of an easy-to-read interface
+* Enable asynchronous group readings and crowdsource contributions from students and faculty at other institutions, or from the public
+* Combine extant scholarly sources and external media to create a multi-layered annotated edition of a text

+Digital reading editions might work in the public or in the classroom to empower oftentimes marginalized voices to contribute to scholarly or reading editions of texts, especially in decolonial, indigenous, Black studies, cultural and critical ethnic studies, and intersectional feminist interventions.

 ## Tutorial